How to Stop Wasting Your Free Time

 Is there anything in particular you’re hoping to accomplish?

-A new skill you’d like to learn?
+Is there a new skill you’d like to learn?

-More time to be social?
+Would you like more time to be social?
 Something else?

 Personally, I wanted to stop getting so stressed out and actually enjoy my free time to prevent burnout.
 So instead of a constant feeling of unproductiveness, laziness, and low simmering anxiety, my goal was to feel replenished, refreshed, and re-energized.